 “These questions are important.
 We need to be able to answer them.”

-What a difference!
-This time the speaker is invoking the collective “we” to equally include the person being addressed along with everyone else in the room, as well as everyone throughout the entire organization.
+Now that’s more like it!
+This time the speaker is invoking the collective “we” to equally include everyone in the room to foster open communication.

-Organizations must frankly answer, “Why did we fail?”
+1. Organizations must answer, “Why did we fail?”

-Take a look at a failure that took place in the organization.
-Ask yourself, “Could we have seen it coming… were there some signals we missed?
-Why did we miss them?”
+Take a hard look at a failure that took place in the organization.
+Ask yourself… How could we have seen this coming?
+Were there some telltale signals we missed?
+Why did we miss them?

-In a real world example, a level 1 IT support rep for a leading financial services firm resolved a serious enterprise application failure incident with no known workaround in the first call.
-The company’s service knowledge management solution surfaced an ideal resolution buried within a 100-plus page application development transitional document, written by one of the original programmers located in India.
+In a real world example, a level 1 IT support rep for a leading financial services firm resolved, in the first call, a critical stop enterprise application failure incident with no known workaround.
+The rep used the company’s KM system to search for a possible resolution.
+Success!
+The system found the answer, extracted from a 100-plus page application development transitional document written by one of the original programmers.

-Few people probably ever read the entire document, or even knew it existed; and yet, the company’s unified information architecture empowered the company’s collective-we from halfway around the world to solve a serious problem, by presenting that document when it was needed.
+Few people had probably ever read that entire document, or even knew it existed; and yet, the company’s unified KM/EIM platform empowered the company’s collective-we from halfway around the world to solve a serious problem, by finding and presenting the key points from that document precisely when it was needed.

-The same financial services firm also integrated key information about their own employees, particularly areas of subject matter expertise and current areas of research.
-Through such “expert finder” capabilities, a worker within a global organization can find and reach out to fellow co-workers for help down the hall or anywhere in the world – once again, empowering the organization’s collective-we to cross international boundaries.
+The same financial services firm mentioned above also added to their KM system useful information about their own employees, including each worker’s areas of subject matter expertise.
+Through such “expert finder” capabilities, a worker within a global organization can find and seek help from co-workers, whether they’re down the hall or anywhere else in the world – once again, empowering the organization’s collective-we to cross international boundaries.

-A collective-we organization fully leverages the power of the collective intelligence, the collective knowledge of the entire organization to find business problems before they become serious issues, as well as seize new business opportunities before the competition even knows they exist.
+Collective-we organizations fully leverage the power of KM/EIM to fully leverage the collective intelligence of the entire organization.
+They find business problems well before they become serious issues, as well as seize new business opportunities before the competition even knows they exist.
+How about you?